Metis-Team/mts_marker/README.md

   1. Arma already provides the ability to draw lines, so you can easily make them.
   2. Creating such a system would be too complex because CMS are very customizable (they can vary in length, width, curvature, etc.).
 We would need to create a framework similar to 3DEN shapes (I mean the rectangles, etc.) and still add more (you can't curve 3DEN shapes).
 - Q: Can I draw markers in the 3DEN editor
- A: Yes, the Keybind is AltGr (or right alt).
+ A: Yes, standard keybind applies (default: right alt).
 - Q: Can I draw markers in the mission planning screen?
  A: Yes, standard keybind applies (default: SHIFT + LMB)
 - Q: Where can I find more infos about this mod?